-YOUR COMPANY IS LOOKING FOR ACQUISITION FINANCE FUNDING !
+YOUR COMPANY IS LOOKING FOR ACQUISITION FINANCE SOLUTIONS!

 Financing & Cash flow are the biggest issues facing business today